 The Marshal is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets, and errors and omissions.
-In order to handle such risk of loss, it is the Marshal's policy to maintain commercial insurance policies for automobile coverage and fidelity bond coverage.
-However, general and property liability insurance coverage is not maintained on a building recorded in the Marshal's capital assets.
-The Marshal inherited the building from the prior Monroe City Marshal and initially utilized the building as the office for the Marshal's operations.
-The Marshal is no longer occupying the building.
-The Marshal is in the process of determining whether or not the Marshal has legal ownership of the building.
-The Marshal will not insure the property unless it is determined that the Marshal has legal ownership of the building.
+To handle such risk of loss, the Marshal maintains commercial insurance policies for automobile coverage and fidelity bond coverage.
 No claims were paid on any of the policies during the past three years that exceeded the policies' coverage amounts.